jjmccollum/jude-nmf/README.md

 ## Technical Details

 ### Software and Hardware Specs
 For ease of use, we stored all collation datasets as Microsoft Excel spreadsheets.
 For all computational work, we used release 3.5 of the Python programming language as part of the Anaconda Distribution (https://www.anaconda.com/distribution/).
-To read and write data from and to Excel spreadsheets, we used the Python `pandas` package (pandas.pydata.org).
-For factorization and rank estimation routines, we used `nimfa`, a Python library dedicated to NMF (Marinka Žitnik and Blaž Zupan, "NIMFA: A Python Library for Nonnegative Matrix Factorization," _Journal of Machine Learning Research_ 13 \[2012\], 849–853; this library is open-source and can be downloaded at https://github.com/marinkaz/nimfa).
+To read and write data from and to Excel spreadsheets, we used the Python PANDAS package (pandas.pydata.org).
+For factorization and rank estimation routines, we used NIMFA, a Python library dedicated to NMF (Marinka Žitnik and Blaž Zupan, "NIMFA: A Python Library for Nonnegative Matrix Factorization," _Journal of Machine Learning Research_ 13 \[2012\], 849–853; this library is open-source and can be downloaded at https://github.com/marinkaz/nimfa).
 For solving non-negative least-squares systems of equations, we used the SciPy stack of open-source Python modules for scientific computing. (https://scipy.org/).

 Our implementation of NMF was run on a platform with an Intel i7-4770 quad-core processor and 16GB of memory.